 Family Program for Kids and Teens

 Now your children can enjoy the benefits of mindfulness also.
 High school teacher, and mindfulness instructor, Jim Davis, is leading a Family Program at our Wenham center.
-The Program meets the first and third Saturdays of each month and runs concurrently with our regular meditation time (9:30 – 10:45 AM), in a separate part of the building.
+The Program meets the second and fourth Saturdays of each month and runs concurrently with our regular meditation time (9:30 – 10:45 AM), in a separate part of the building.
 The Family Program involves teaching mindfulness to children and adolescents using a variety of activities and techniques, including our Mahasati method.
 Parents must remain on the property during the program, but they can choose to either practice in the meditation hall with the adults while their children are having fun together, or stay with the kids.
 If you’re kids are interested in attending the Program, or if you have questions, please email Jim at: firstname.lastname@example.org.

 Saturday Morning Pre-Meditation Buddhist Chanting